Skip to content

 Always choose European or French over American if available.

-Baccarat is straightforward – bet on player, banker, or tie.
+Baccarat is straightforward.
+You bet on player, banker, or tie.
 The banker bet has a house edge of just 1.06%, making it one of the safest wagers in the casino.

 Video poker

 Video poker combines elements of slots and poker.
-You’re dealt five cards and choose which to hold or discard, aiming to make the best possible hand.
+You are dealt five cards and choose which to hold or discard, aiming to make the best possible hand.

 Games like Jacks or Better, Deuces Wild, and Double Bonus Poker offer RTPs above 99% when played with optimal strategy.
-That’s better than almost any other casino game.
+That is better than almost any other casino game.

 Video poker rewards skill and decision-making, making it popular with players who want more control over outcomes.